jepstein-eagle/adaptable/packages/adaptable/readme/Functions/calculated_column_function.md

 An Expression typically includes a mathematical operator and will reference other columns.

 > There is a huge array of potential mathematical operators that you can use to create your Expression.
 (We use the [Math.JS](https://mathjs.org/) library to evaluate the Expression).

-An Expression can include as many operators as required: there is no limit on the number of operators or the number of other columns that can be referenced.
+> An Expression can include as many operators as required: there is no limit on the number of operators or the number of other columns that can be referenced.

-Note: The Expression in the Calculated Column updates in real time as values in the columns which form part of that expression change.
+Note: The Expression in the Calculated Column updates in real time as values in the columns to which it refers change.

 ## Calculated Column Expression Examples
 There is not currently a GUI to help you write Calculated Column Expressions - though one will be released soon.